grafana/grafana-kiosk/README.md

 ### Using a configuration file

 The kiosk can also be started using a configuration file, along with environment variables.
+When using this option, all other arguments passed are ignored.

 ```YAML
 general: